ncbi/elastic-blast-docs/docs/source/quickstart.rst

 You can also add --sync to the above command-line, in which case elastic-blast will automatically shut down your cluster when it's done.
 In this case, it's important that your computer stays powered up and connected to the internet, so that elastic-blast can issue the command to delete the cluster.
+If you lose the network connection during the search, you will have to shut the cluster down manually (see delete command below).

+If you are running `elastic-blast --sync` in a remote/shared linux server, please consider using `nohup` or a terminal multiplexer (e.g.: `screen` or `tmux`) to keep the process alive in the event of network disconnection or log out.

 Monitor progress